OISE co-led research challenges long-held assumptions about exam supervision and academic integrity

 Participants were randomly assigned to take either unproctored or teacher-proctored exams, with or without academic integrity reminders.
 The researchers found that students cheated significantly less under unproctored conditions than proctored ones.
 Specifically, the cheating rate in unproctored exams was found to be as low as 7.9 per cent, compared to 22.7 per cent in proctored exams.
 Similar patterns emerged across all four studies, consistently showing lower cheating rates in unproctored settings.

-Dr. Li Zhao, a professor at Hangzhou Normal University and lead author of the study, emphasized the implications for academic institutions worldwide.
+Dr. Li Zhao, a professor at Hangzhou Normal University and co-lead author of the study, emphasized the implications for academic institutions worldwide.

 鈥淭his study shows that we might need to rethink our reliance on strict proctoring as the main way to prevent cheating.
 By fostering trust and reminding students about academic integrity, universities can promote a more honest academic culture,鈥 Dr. Zhao explained.